SarahAnberlin/Fish-Robot/README.md

 </p>

 ## Code description
-- The second place of the 2017 underwater robot competition.
+The second place of the 2017 underwater robot competition.

 ## To user
-please send me your result of the competition to email.
+Please send me your result of the competition to my email.
 Thank You!
 Best wish!